mlliarm/jmath/README.md

 |NaN error		NB.
 Result: NaN error, should have been _.
 |   _    -_

-_/_			NB.
+_%_			NB.
 Infinity/Infinity
-|domain error	NB.
-Result: domain error, should have been _.
+|NaN error		NB.
+Result: NaN error, should have been _.
 |   _    /_

    0^0			NB.
 0^0